What is Canada VRS?

 How does Canada VRS work?

-Deaf, hard of hearing or speech-impaired Canadians who use sign language can download and register for a free Canada VRS app for iOS, Android, Windows, and Mac computers with Safari and Waterfox web browsers.
+Deaf, hard of hearing or speech-impaired Canadians who use sign language can download and register for a free Canada VRS app for iOS, Android, Windows, and Mac computers.

 Once registered they are given a VRS number which they use to make and receive calls.
 The app connects Canada VRS users to a sign language interpreter who relays the call in real time, in ASL and LSQ.